wellyshen/react-cool-img/README.md

 ## Intersection Observer Polyfill

-[Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API has already gained wide support by most modern browsers ([check it](https://caniuse.com/#feat=intersectionobserver)).
+[Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) has already gained wide support by most modern browsers ([check it](https://caniuse.com/#feat=intersectionobserver)).
 If you wish to support full browser then you need polyfill.

-Polyfill is something you should do consciously at the application level.
-So, `react-cool-img` doesn't include it for you.
+Polyfills is something you should do consciously at the application level.
+Therefore `react-cool-img` doesn't include it.

-You can use the [polyfill](https://www.npmjs.com/package/intersection-observer) or use a service like [polyfill.io](https://polyfill.io/v3) to add it when needed.
+You can use the [polyfill](https://www.npmjs.com/package/intersection-observer) from w3c:

 ```sh
 $ yarn add intersection-observer